[Minor revision—posted 3/8/21 (replaces 9/13/18 edition)]

 5. Course credit by examination may not be used to satisfy the minimum residence credit requirement for graduation: 25 percent of work counted toward the degree must be taken at Texas Tech University.

-6. The six separate programs by which students may earn course credit by examination include:
+6. The separate programs by which students may earn course credit by examination include:

+b.
+Specified subject examinations under the College Board College Level Examination Program (CLEP);

 c.
-Specified subject examinations under the College Level Examination Program (CLEP);
+Departmental examinations prepared, administered, and scored by faculty members who teach the related course (see the University Undergraduate and Graduate Catalog for more details); and

 d.
-Departmental examinations prepared, administered, and scored by faculty members who teach the related course (see the University Undergraduate and Graduate Catalog for more details);

-e.
-The International Baccalaureate diploma and/or examinations, dependent upon departmental evaluation; and
+The International Baccalaureate diploma and/or examinations, dependent upon departmental evaluation.

 04 Audit Services